Are chronic UTI’s killing your sex life?

 In fact, they are the most common medical complaint among women during their reproductive years, and they are the second most common infection after the flu/common cold.

-What are the main causes of UTI’s?
+What are the main causes or triggers of UTI’s?

 For any of you reading this who have had a UTI, I know you’d do anything to avoid getting another one!